Cube (1997 film)

 Cube is a 1997 Canadian science fiction horror film directed and co-written by Vincenzo Natali.
 A product of the Canadian Film Centre's First Feature Project, Nicole de Boer, Nicky Guadagni, David Hewlett, Andrew Miller, Julian Richings, Wayne Robson, and Maurice Dean Wint star as seven individuals trapped in a bizarre and deadly labyrinth of cube-shaped rooms.

-Cube gained notoriety and a cult following for its surreal and Kafkaesque setting in industrial, cube-shaped rooms.
+Cube gained notoriety for its surreal and Kafkaesque setting in industrial, cube-shaped rooms.
 It received generally positive reviews and led to a series of films.
 A Japanese remake was released in 2021.

 Plot

 A man named Alderson awakens in a room that has hatches on each wall and floor, each leading to other rooms.
-He enters another room, and is killed by a hidden wiretrap.
+He enters another room and is killed by a hidden trelliswork-like wire trap that slices his body into cubes.

 Five different people all meet in another room: three men (Quentin, Rennes, and Worth), and two women (Leaven and Holloway).
 Quentin warns the group that he has seen traps in some of the other rooms.
 Leaven notices each hatch has plates with three sets of numbers etched into them.
-Rennes tests his theory that each trap could be triggered by detectors by throwing his boot into a room, and started moving through the safe rooms.
+Rennes tests his theory that each trap could be triggered by detectors by throwing his boot into a room, and starts moving through the safe rooms.
 This works for motion detectors and pressure sensors, but fails to trigger the trap in one of the rooms and he is killed by an acid trap.
+The group leaves his corpse in the room that they were in leading into the acid trap room.

 Quentin believes each person was chosen to be there.
 Leaven hypothesizes that rooms whose plates contain prime numbers are traps.
 They encounter a mentally disabled man named Kazan, whom Holloway insists be brought along.
-Tension rises among the group, as well as the mystery of the maze's purpose.
-Worth admits to Quentin he was hired to design the maze’s shell and guesses that The Cube was created accidentally by a bureaucracy, and that its original purpose has been forgotten and that they have been placed inside only to justify its existence.
+Tension rises among the group after Leaven's hypothesis is proven wrong and Quentin almost gets cut by razor wires in one of the rooms.
+Worth admits to Quentin in an ensuing argument that he was hired to design the maze’s shell and guesses that The Cube was created accidentally by a bureaucracy, and that its original purpose has been forgotten and that they have been placed inside only to justify its existence.

 Worth's knowledge of the exterior dimensions allows Leaven to calculate that the Cube has 17,576 rooms, plus a "bridge" room that would connect to the shell, and thus, the exit.
 She realizes that the numbers may indicate each room's coordinates.
 The group travels to the edge but realize every room there is a trap.
-They successfully traverse a room with a trap.
+They successfully traverse a room with a sound activated spiked wall trap, with Quentin almost getting skewered at the last second when Kazan yells into the room.
 Holloway defends Kazan from Quentin's threats.
+Quentin slaps Holloway after she tells him his bottled-up anger is the reason his wife left him and that he has a thing for young girls.
+Holloway asks him if he slaps around his kids too.